 Including Your Partner in Decision Making

 Your partner can be a big help in navigating prenatal tests.
 Ultimately decisions of what tests to take are yours.
 You can and should consider your partner’s input, especially as it relates to your baby.
 Your partner can be a sounding board to talk through any questions or concerns.
-They can also be an advocate for you and help speak up with questions or concerns during a prenatal appointment.
+They can also advocate for you and help speak up with questions or concerns during a prenatal appointment.

 Talking to Your Doctor or Midwife or a Genetics Counselor

 Keep open communication about prenatal testing with your care provider.
 Talk about the risks and benefits before opting for a test.
-You may also want to meet with a genetic counselor who can help you navigate testing.
+You may also want to meet with a genetic counselor to help you navigate testing.
 A genetic counselor can help you understand the chances that your baby may be affected by a particular condition, how a condition would impact your baby’s life, and go into detail on possible treatment options.

 Thank you to the amazing companies that have supported this episode.